SasankYadati/stories/_posts/2018-04-20-Deep-Learning-Can-Only-Do-So-Much.md

 ---

 ## Prologue
-Deep Learning has revolutionized machine capabilities by leveraging the advancements in computing power and rise in amounts of data available.
+Deep Learning has revolutionized machine capabilities by leveraging the advancements in computing power and the rise in amounts of data available.
 From object recognition to recommendation engines and from translation systems to fraud detection, we have witnessed state-of-the-art performances using Deep Learning.

 Consequently, Deep Learning powered applications have become a reality in no time.
 Apps on your smartphone are probably running Deep Learning algorithms locally while getting better with time and usage.
 Obviously, there is so much hype around Deep Leaning thanks to the various tech companies and media.
 In fact, most of the hype is justified given its impact.
 However, I believe it is vital to understand what Deep Learning can and cannot do.